jrolfe426/confluent-self-managed-connect/README.md

 ## Deploying a Self-Managed Custom Connector

 ## Background:
 The purpose of this walkthrough is to demonstrate how to deploy a self-managed connector instance on a local VM or desktop to integrate with an existing CCloud environment.
-It also will leverage Confluent's fully-managed schema registry for data governance/validation.

 ## Prerequisites
 - CCloud environment and cluster